kulakovri/fxrates-service/DESIGN_DECISIONS.md

 This separation ensures testability, composability, and clear ownership of responsibilities.

+## Centralized Configuration

+Runtime configuration is unified in a single package: `internal/config/config.go`.

+- All environment variables (service port, storage backend, `DATABASE_URL`, Redis settings, provider type/URL/API key, worker type, polling interval, batch size, etc.) are read in one place.
+- Sensible defaults are provided, and the resulting `Config` struct is injected into bootstrap.
+- This removes scattered `os.Getenv` calls and makes configuration reproducible across local, CI, and container environments.
+- Both API and Worker processes consume the same `Config` via bootstrap, keeping environment-driven behavior explicit and testable.

+## Bootstrap Composition Roots

+The composition roots (API and Worker) are kept minimal and delegate wiring to bootstrap:

+- `bootstrap.InitAPI(ctx)` builds repositories, Redis idempotency store, rate provider, and returns a server object with a `Run(ctx)` method.
+- `bootstrap.InitWorker(ctx)` builds repositories and constructs the configured worker implementation.
+- Cleanup functions (closing DB/Redis) are aggregated and returned for a single deferred call per process.
+- Environment-driven choices (e.g., fake vs external rate provider, polling cadence) are applied in bootstrap using the centralized `Config`.

 ## Immutable Quotes History

 Introduced `quotes_history` as an append-only table that records all fetched FX quotes.